aaron-imani/msc/Research Notes/Software Development for Reliability Assessment and Optimization of Systems with Spare Parts.md

 ## Research Questions

-How to calculation of reliability indicators in an analytical and experimental way
+How to calculate reliability indicators in an analytical and experimental way

 ## Brief Summary